We are dedicated to

 organize and categorize GitHub issues.
 This reduces the total number of labels required while

-maintaining an expressive labelling system.
+maintaining an expressive labeling system.
 For example, instead of a label called

 #platform :dev ~backend.